 The bad news is that if you have no interest in writing, I can’t help you.
 I hope one day, you feel inspired to write and experience the tangible benefits for yourself.
 The good news is that if you’re keen to write but are a little rusty, or find yourself falling on and off the bandwagon each time you start, the following tips can help you to establish a daily writing habit.
 Before we begin…

-So, what is a daily writing practice?
+So, what is a regular writing practice?

 Tip #1: Contemplate if you intend to destroy or save your work before you begin